josephsnyder/VistA/Documentation/SetupTestingEnvironment.rst

 TEST_VISTA_SETUP_UCI_NAME which is used during the configuring of the VistA instance.

+Additionally, you can select which type of import will be used on the GT.M system via the TEST_VISTA_SETUP_USE_MUPIP variable.
+Selecting this option will attempt to use the ``mupip`` tool to import the globals for the instance.
+Leaving it unselected will use the slower ZGI routine written by OSEHRA

 .. figure:: http://code.osehra.org/content/named/SHA1/f90b6a3d-cmakeGUIFreshcalloutconfigureGTM.png
    :align: center
    :alt: The CMake-GUI on Linux/GTM after configuration.